tobpe/webssh-proxy/README.md

 - Add SSL support to enhance the security
 - ..

-Issues are welcomed to provide.
+Any issues are welcomed to provide.